dirtyfilthy/HyperMegaSuperDeluxeSiteMirror/README.md

    * **Requests + BeautifulSoup** for static HTML pages.
    * **Selenium Headless Chrome** for pages requiring JavaScript execution (dynamic content).
-   * The `--force_render` argument forces the use of Selenium for *all* pages.
+   * The `--force-render` argument forces the use of Selenium for *all* pages.
 If Selenium fails to initialize, it automatically falls back to static mode.

 7. **Comprehensive Link Extraction**